They leave out vital details like researching and developing program ideas.

 When and how to register for IRS tax exemption

 The important and essential steps that must come between state incorporation and IRS exemption

-When you start a nonprofit, your tasks will include researching and planning, building your board of directors, organizing your structure, managing the finances, fundraising, grant-writing, creating policies, creating programs, and collaborating in the community.
-You'll frequently be doing this all at once!
-Our commitment is to ensure you have the knowledge and tools to meet each new stage head on and know what to prioritize.
-With Thrive South and our "How to Start a Life-Changing Charity" mentoring program, you will get everything you need to get started, along with the knowledge how to proceed, regardless of your background.
+When you start a nonprofit, you will find yourself researching and planning, building your board of directors, organizing your structure, managing the finances, fundraising, grant-writing, creating policies, creating programs, and collaborating in the community.
+There are so many new activities that need to be done AFTER formation that most charities actually never get started.
+Because of our experience in the nonprofit sector, we guarantee that you will gain the knowledge and tools to meet each new stage of starting a charity head-on.
+You'll know what to prioritize.
+You'll know where to find the resources you need, regardless of your background.